BYU-ITC-544/Homework/hw-3/HW 3: Operational Assessments.md

 ## Submission Requirements

-[ ] 100 Points - Submit your completed Operational Assessment.
+Submit your completed Operational Assessment.
 Submit documents in the appropriate file format.